 Various types of treatment programs exist for anyone struggling with an addiction.
 Depending on the specifics of individual drug rehab insurance plans, a person living in the United States can enroll in addiction treatment programs such as:

 - Inpatient care

 - Maintenance medication

 - Dual diagnosis treatments (for addiction and mental disorders)

 What Mental Health Disorders are Covered by Insurance?

-In addition to treatment for drug and alcohol addiction, the ACA also requires insurance plans to offer the same level of care for mental disorders that is given to physical health concerns.
+In addition to drug and alcohol addiction treatment, the ACA also requires insurance plans to offer the same level of care for mental disorders given to physical health concerns.

 Another layer of protection for mental health disorders comes with the Mental Health Parity and Addiction Equity Act (MHPAEA).